AdobeDocs/campaign.en/help/v8/start/known-issues.md

 ### Workaround{#issue-3-workaround}

-You should use an older client console to be able to upload the file on the server.
+The workaround is to use an older client console.
+You will then be able to upload the file on the server.

+As an administrator, you can download Campaign v8.3.1 client console in [Adobe Distribution Service](https://experience.adobe.com/downloads).

+Learn how to access Adobe Distribution Service [in this page](https://experienceleague.adobe.com/docs/experience-cloud/software-distribution/home.html)

+Learn how to upgrade your client console [in this page](connect.md)

 ### Internal reference{#issue-3-ref}